 So many factors go into calculating the demand for a self-storage facility in any market at any given time.
 It can be challenging to pinpoint how many months it will take for the facility to lease up.
 However, we do see consistent trends for lease-up based on the many self-storage facility studies that IRE has developed over the past 20 years in the industry.

 Twelve to 18 months is virtually unheard of in lease-up times for a self-storage facility with 50,000+ square feet.
 I have managed many self-storage facilities through lease-up in my career.
+So how long does it take to fill a self-storage facility?
 Based on my experience, I advise self-storage developers to financially prepare for the 50,000+ square feet facility to take three to four years to reach 85% maturity.

 2. “I’ll build a small facility…”

 Building a facility under 40,000 square feet is not nearly as cost-effective as building a facility of 50,000 square feet or greater.
 Some of the reasons include stormwater management costs, on-site management costs and other fixed operating expenses.
 Typically, when we evaluate a proposed development that is under 40,000 square feet, it does not deliver acceptable returns.

 The exceptions to this rule of thumb are if the site is going to be built in multiple phases — and subsequent phases will take it over 40,000 square feet — if the development is a conversion of an existing building that is obtained at a reasonable basis, or if the site is in a high rental rate market with low cost of site acquisition.